 This guide to paralegal schools in Hawaii contains important information on the options for obtaining a paralegal degree or certificate in the state to help you make a decision on where to attend school.
-With this information in hand you can find the school that is the right match for your interests and career aspirations.
-As an alternative to traditional on campus programs, online paralegal degree and certificate programs like those offered by Rasmussen College may be the right choice for some students.
+With this information in hand, you can find the school that is the right match for your interests and career aspirations.
+As an alternative to traditional on-campus programs, online paralegal degree and certificate programs may be a more flexible choice for some students.

 - There are 2 colleges and universities that offer a paralegal/legal assistant degree program in Hawaii.

 - No schools offer a certificate program for paralegals/legal assistants.

 - 2 schools offer an associate’s degree program for paralegals/legal assistants.

 - No schools offer a bachelor’s degree program for paralegals/legal assistants.

 - 1 ABA approved paralegal degree program in Hawaii.

 - Highest transfer-out rate: Kapiolani Community College 26%.1